Folate (folic acid)

 Overview

-Folate (vitamin B-9) is important in red blood cell formation and for healthy cell growth and function.
-The nutrient is crucial during early pregnancy to reduce the risk of birth defects of the brain and spine.
+Folate is vitamin B9.
+It helps the body make red blood cells.
+Folate is needed for healthy cell growth and function.
+The nutrient is very important during early pregnancy to lower the risk of birth defects of the brain and spine.

 Folate is found mainly in dark green leafy vegetables, beans, peas and nuts.
-Fruits rich in folate include oranges, lemons, bananas, melons and strawberries.
-The synthetic form of folate is folic acid.
-It's in an essential component of prenatal vitamins and is in many fortified foods such as cereals and pastas.
+Fruits rich in folate include oranges, bananas, melons and papayas.
+The human-made form of folate is folic acid.
+It's an essential part of prenatal vitamins.
+Folic acid also is in many fortified foods, such as cereals and pastas.

 The recommended daily amount of folate for adults is 400 micrograms (mcg).
-Adult women who are planning pregnancy or could become pregnant should be advised to get 400 to 1,000 mcg of folic acid a day.
+People who are planning pregnancy or could become pregnant should get 400 to 800 mcg of folic acid a day.